Exfoliative Dermatitis Medication

 Class Summary

 These agents have anti-inflammatory properties and cause profound and varied metabolic effects.
 They modify the body's immune response to diverse stimuli.
-Also used to treat idiopathic and acquired autoimmune disorders.
+They also are used to treat idiopathic and acquired autoimmune disorders.

 Prednisone (Deltasone, Orasone, Meticorten)

-Glucocorticoid that readily is absorbed from GI tract.
-Used primarily for anti-inflammatory effects in disorders of many organ systems.
+Prednisone is a glucocorticoid that readily is absorbed from the GI tract.
+It is used primarily for anti-inflammatory effects in disorders of many organ systems.

 Antihistamines